 It has always been a part of our process to sanitize and keep our cars and gear clean but since this started we have updated all processes for this to make sure everything is clean and safe when our clients arrive.
 Hand sanitizers are available on our buses and meeting points for all our clients and our guides use it before and after the tours.

 All buses and gear is disinfected between tours.

 We follow all the guidelines from the health officials to do our part in fighting this pandemic so our travelers can be safe to enjoy their trips to Iceland.
 If someone in the tour group starts to feel sick or show symptoms the guide will make sure all guidelines from the Icelandic Directorate of Health and keep all travelers informed of any steps that need to be taken in that case.

 Will the tour I have booked be operated?

-We have updated all availability for our tours for this summer and winter and the tours listed as available will be operated as planned, if you have already booked and are not sure if your tour will operate feel free to to send us an email at [email protected] and our team will be happy to assist.
+We have updated all availability for our tours for this spring and summer and the tours listed as available will be operated as planned.
+If you have already booked and are not sure if your tour will operate feel free to to send us an email at [email protected] and our team will be happy to assist.

 Troll has always had a very flexible cancellation policy and will of course do what is possible to assist our clients in case of issues with their trips, you can read the conditions here https://troll.is/terms-and-conditions/ and as always be in touch with our team at [email protected] if you need any further information.